Bolting vegetables is a common problem that many gardeners face.

 How to Prevent Plants from Bolting

 - Grow Bolt-Resistant Varieties: When selecting seeds to look for ‘bolt resistant varieties’ meaning these veggies can handle plant stress better.
 I’m personally an heirloom lover but I’ve learned to that growing hybrids for bolt-resistance.
 Crops like bok choi, spinach, broccoli and Chinese cabbage for example.

 - Create Shade: Creating shade for cool-season crops before the summer heat sets in is a great way to offer your veggies less direct sunshine.
 Growing spinach for example under a row of trellised peas or under a teepee of beans are some examples.
 Many taller vegetables can offer your cool-season crops much-needed shade and with smart garden planning.

 - Lightweight Row Cover: Shade cloth can help block some of the direct sunlight from reaching your cool-season crops.

 - Practice Succession Sowing: Don’t sow your vegetables all at once, sow new seeds every week or two, so you can increase your harvests regardless of the weather fluctuations.
-I succession sow cool season crops every week for 6 weeks in the spring and fall.
+I succession sow cool-season crops every week for 6 weeks in the spring and fall.
 Vegetables that are younger are less likely to bolt than older ones which are why this method works so well.

 - Use Season Extenders: to add a couple of weeks to your spring gardening.
 This provides a longer window to allow the spring greens to grow a good size before the heatwave.
 Learn more about using hoop tunnels in your garden.

 - Varieties: Grow a mix of cool-season and bolt-resistant varieties so you have options and variety for changing weather patterns (spring can be unpredictable, some years it’s cool, other years it’s too hot!).

 - Soil Health: Make sure your soil nutrients are plentiful and have been restored so that your spring veggies can grow fast before the heat.
 Increase soil health with microorganisms or learn how to compost.